OfficeDev/office-js-docs-pr/docs/excel/custom-functions-parameter-options.md

 ## Repeating parameters

-A repeating parameter allows a user to enter a series of optional of arguments to a function.
+A repeating parameter allows a user to enter a series of optional arguments to a function.
 When the function is called, the values are provided in an array for the parameter.
-If the parameter name ends with a number, each argument will increment the number, such as `ADD(number1, [number2], [number3],…)`.
+If the parameter name ends with a number, each argument's number will increase incrementally, such as `ADD(number1, [number2], [number3],…)`.
 This matches the convention used for built-in Excel functions.

 The following function sums the total of numbers, cell addresses, as well as ranges, if entered.